rangrisme/lubrication/README.md

 ### List of things to work on for future updates ###

+1. Incorporate "FLD" or the Stokes' drag force on the particle, and also add the Stresslet contribution due to the Stokes drag.
-1. Make the cutoffs with arithmetic mean by default.
+2. Make the cutoffs with arithmetic mean by default.
+3. Improve the readability of the code according to Tim Najuch's suggestions.
+4. Verify and update the flags.

 ### Acknowledgements ###
 Tim Najuch for leading the discussion on this topic and helping me develop this code.